GurpreetSarangal/GurpreetSarangal/README.md

 <!-- **GurpreetSaranagal/GurpreetSaranagal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-More about me
+About me

--  I’m currently working on CPP
+-  I’m currently working on CPP and Python
--  I’m currently learning DSA and JS
+-  I’m currently learning DSA and Python
 -  I’m looking to collaborate on learning new technologies
 - In case you want to reach me [Instagram](https://www.instagram.com/officialsarangral/),